You can get up to 50% off at the MEC Mountain Days sale | Curated

 Clothing deals include The North Face Dryzzle Futurelight Jacket — on sale for $179.94, down from $299.99 — and the Merrell Moab Flight Trail Running Shoes, on sale for $104.94, down from $149.95.

-New deals are on offer each week, so make sure to check out the MEC website or pop into your local Calgary store in at 830 – 10th Avenue South West.
+New deals are on offer each week, so make sure to check out the MEC website or pop into your local store in Vancouver (111 2nd Avenue East), Langley (6121 200th Street), or North Vancouver (212 Brooksbank Avenue).

 Branded Content